-- Always unplug the charger from the wall socket after the phone is fully charged to save unnecessary power consumption of the charger. - · Please read the manual of specified charger about charging method. - Do not damage the power cord by bending, twisting, or heating.
-Do not use the plug if it is loose as it may cause electric shock or fire. - Do not place any heavy items on the power cord.
+- Always unplug the charger from the wall socket after the phone is fully charged to save unnecessary power consumption of the charger. - Please read the manual of proper installation and removal of the battery. - Please read the manual of specified charger about charging method. - Do not damage the power cord by bending, twisting, or heating.
+Do not use the plug if it is loose as it may cause electric shock or fire.
+Do not place any heavy items on the power cord.
 Do not allow the power cord to be crimped as it may cause electric shock or fire. - Unplug the power cord prior to cleaning your phone, and clean the power plug pin when it's dirty.
 When using the power plug, ensure that it's firmly connected.
 If not, it may cause excessive heat or fire.
 If you put your phone in a pocket or bag without covering the receptacle of the phone (power plug pin), metallic articles (such as a coin, paperclip or pen) may short-circuit the phone.
-Always cover the receptacle when not in use. - · Recharge the battery after long periods of non-use to maximize battery life.
-Battery life will vary
+Always cover the receptacle when not in use. - Recharge the battery after long periods of non-use to maximize battery life.
+Battery life will vary due to usage pattern and environmental conditions - Please use only an LG-approved charging accessory to charge your LG phone.
+Improper handling of the charging port, as well as the use of an incompatible charger, may cause damage to your phone and void the warranty.

-- due to usage pattern and environmental conditions. - Please use only an approved charging accessory to charge your LG phone.
-Improper handling of the charging port, as well as the use of an incompatible charger, may cause damage to your phone and void the warranty. - Charging temperature range is regulated between 0°C/32°F and 45°C/113°F. Do not charge the battery out of recommended temperature range.
+- Charging temperature range is regulated between 32°F (0°C) and 113°F (45°C).
+Do not charge the battery out of recommended temperature range.
 Charging out of recommended range might cause the generating heat or serious damage of battery.
 And also, it might cause the deterioration of battery's characteristics and cycle life. - Do not use or leave the battery under the blazing sun or in heated car by sunshine.
 The battery may generate heat, smoke or flame.
 And also, it might cause the deterioration of battery's characteristics or cycle life. - The battery pack has protection circuit to avoid the danger.
 Do not use nearby the place where generates static electricity more than 100V which gives damage to the protection circuit.
-If the protection circuit were broken, the battery would generate smoke, rupture or flame. - If the skin or cloth is smeared with liquid from the battery, wash with fresh water.
-It may cause the skin inflammation. - Please take your phone to an authorized service center immediately if this occurs. - Do not handle the phone with wet hands while it is being charged.
-It may cause an electric shock or seriously damage your phone. - Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire. - The charger and adapter are intended for indoor use only. - Talking on your phone for a long period of time may reduce call quality due to heat generated during use.
+If the protection circuit were broken, the battery would generate smoke, rupture or flame. - When the battery has rust, bad smell or something abnormal at first-time-using, do not use the equipment and go to bring the battery to the shop which it was bought. - In case younger children use the battery, their parents should teach them how to use batteries according to the manual with care. - If the skin or cloth is smeared with liquid from the battery, wash with fresh water.
+It may cause the skin inflammation.
+Remove and do not use the battery. - Do not handle the phone with wet hands while it is being charged.
+It may cause an electric shock or seriously damage your phone.